maurodch/mbqd-website/content/project/disorder/index.md

 ---
 title: Disordered spin systems
-summary: Understanding the dynamics of disordered quantum spins
+subtitle: Understanding the dynamics of disordered quantum spins

 # Short title used in page links (if not set, defaults to title)
 title_short: Disordered Systems